tzaeschke/phtree/README.md

 - `PhTreeSolid`     For intervals/rectangles/boxes (solids) with integer coordinates.
 - `PhTreeSolidF`    For intervals/rectangles/boxes (solids) with floating point coordinates.

 They can be created with `PhTreeXYZ.create(dimensions)`.
-The default key-width is 64bit per dimension.
+This will create a PH1 tree (v13) for small dimensions, a PH2 (v16) for dimensions up to 60 and a PH2 (v16HD) if more dimensions are required.
 The old non-value API is still available in the `tst` folder.
 All queries return specialised iterators that give direct access to key, value or entry.
 The `queryAll()` methods return lists of entries and are especially useful for small result sets.